Power to be restored to New Orleans by middle of next week

 More than 800,000 homes and businesses remained without power Friday evening across southeast Louisiana, according to the Public Service Commission.
 That’s about 36% of all utility customers statewide, but it’s down from the peak of around 1.1 million five days ago as the storm arrived with top winds of 150 mph (230 kph).
 It is tied for the fifth-strongest hurricane ever to strike the mainland U.S.

 Deslatte reported from Baton Rouge and Santana reported from Marrero.
-Associated Press writers Kevin McGill in New Orleans; Stacey Plaisance in Lafitte, Louisiana; Jeff Martin in Marietta, Georgia; Sudhin Thanawala in Atlanta; and Jeffrey Collins in Columbia, South Carolina, contributed to this report.
+Associated Press writers Chevel Johnson in New Orleans; Jeff Martin in Marietta, Georgia; Sudhin Thanawala in Atlanta; and Jeffrey Collins in Columbia, South Carolina, contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.